Soil carbon: Global carbon cycle

-Although exact quantities are difficult to measure, human activities have caused substantial losses of soil organic carbon.
+Soil carbon distribution and accumulation arises from complex and dynamic processes, which are influenced by biotic, abiotic, and anthropogenic factors.
+While many environmental factors affect the total stored carbon in terrestrial ecosystems, photosynthesis, respiration, and decomposition are the main drivers in balancing the total amount of stored carbon on land.
+Atmospheric CO2 is taken up by photosynthetic organisms and stored as organic matter in terrestrial ecosystems.
+Microbes, fungi, plant roots, and other biota of the soil are consistently releasing some CO2 back into the atmosphere through respiration; additionally, microbes, and saprophytic fungi work to break down organic matter in the soil- some of which is released as carbon into the atmosphere, and some is retained as humus in the soil from microbial excrement.
+These natural processes form the basis of the carbon cycle.

 Of the 2,700 Gt of carbon stored in soils worldwide, 1550 GtC is organic and 950 GtC is inorganic carbon, which is approximately three times greater than the current atmospheric carbon and 240 times higher compared with the current annual fossil fuel emission.
 The balance of soil carbon is held in peat and wetlands (150 GtC), and in plant litter at the soil surface (50 GtC).
 This compares to 780 GtC in the atmosphere, and 600 GtC in all living organisms.
 The oceanic pool of carbon accounts for 38,200 GtC.

 About 60 GtC/yr accumulates in the soil.
 This 60 GtC/yr is the balance of 120 GtC/yr contracted from the atmosphere by terrestrial plant photosynthesis reduced by 60 GtC/yr of plant respiration.
-An equivalent 60 GtC/yr is respired from soil, joining the 60G tC/yr plant respiration to return to the atmosphere.
+An equivalent 60 GtC/yr is respired from soil, joining the 60 GtC/yr plant respiration to return to the atmosphere.